The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

 The database at issue in the case first went up in July 2022.
 The Trump administration pulled it down in March.
 It argued publicly disclosing spending decisions intrudes on executive power.
 The administration has faced numerous lawsuits over decisions to freeze spending authorized by Congress.

-Following President Donald Trump’s announcement on Monday that he would deploy National Guard troop to take over the city’s police department, civil rights leader Rev. Al Sharpton warned of the move’s potential long-term repercussions.
+Trump’s announcement that he would deploy National Guard troop to take over the city’s police department, civil rights leader Rev. Al Sharpton warned of the move’s potential long-term repercussions.

 “Donald Trump was inspired to take this disgusting, dangerous, and derogatory action solely out of self interest,” Sharpton said in a statement.
 “Let’s call the inspiration for this assault on a majority Black city for what it is: another bid to distract his angry, frustrated base over his administration’s handling of the Epstein files.”